 - 1-6 ounce jar of prepared sun dried pesto

-- Line a 10x15x1/2 baking tray with aluminum foil leaving a 2 inch overhang at each end, oil generously with olive oil or spray with non-stick.
+- Line a jelly roll pan (10 x 15 x ½) with aluminum foil, leaving a 2 inch overhang at each end, oil generously with olive oil or spray with non-stick.

 For the topping:

-- Add the goat cheese and cream to a small mixing bowl and with a hand electric mixer blend to a creamy, spreadable consistency.
+- Add the goat cheese, cream, garlic, and salt to a small mixing bowl and with a hand electric mixer blend to a creamy, spreadable consistency.
+Stir in the chives.

-- When the polenta is completely cold, run a sharp knife around the edge of the pan to loosen and lift the slab of polenta out of the pan by the ends of aluminum foil.
-With a sharp knife, cut the polenta slab into 12 equal squares, then cut each square into 4 triangles.
+- When the polenta is completely cold, lift the slab of polenta out of the pan.
+With a sharp knife, cut the polenta into 32 squares, then cut each square into 2 triangles.

-- Spread a scant 1/2 teaspoon of the cheese mixture on each polenta point, add a dab of the pesto and place on a wire cookie rack.
-Sprinkle the chopped parsley over the rack of prepared appetizers, transfer to a serving plate.
+- Spread a scant ½ teaspoon of the cheese mixture on each polenta point, add a dab of the pesto and sprinkle some chopped parsley on top.

-If you do not have a taste for goat cheese it is easily adaptable by substituting cream cheese or ricotta cheese or a combination of the two.
+- If you do not have a taste for goat cheese it is easily adaptable by substituting cream cheese, Bousin spread, or ricotta cheese or a combination of these.

 Nutrition information is a guideline only, is calculated automatically by third party software, and absolute accuracy is not guaranteed.